 - positively impact other student’s experience.

-- effectively used the student voice to inform improvements and changes (e.g. student representatives at SHS committees).
+- effectively used the student voice to inform improvements and changes (e.g. student representatives at SHPS committees).

 Awards established in memory of named individuals.